-"Trusted attorney with over 33 years of experience"
+"Tampa Probate Attorney with over 33 years of experience"

 A Tampa native, Mr. Gruman graduated from the University of South Florida with a degree in business administration before attending Emory Law School in Atlanta, Georgia for one year.
 He transferred to the University of Florida College of Law in Gainesville, Florida, where he earned his J.D. with honors and graduated in the top 15 percent of his class.